saumilthecode/BBSS-Hack-Club-dinos/README.md

 2 vCPUs
 2GB / 60GB Disk
 ($18/mo)

+(this has been working relably on the $4 a month server with 512mb of ram so scale accordingly)

  ##### yes we ball

 So from what i understand, to get this running,

+Quick note about all "nano" refrences here, to save your nano file, press 1.control + o then
+2.enter then control +
+3. x to exit

 First install everything you need